Glossary

 specialization

-A class is specialized by defining a new class that inherit its predicates and possibly add new ones.
+A class is specialized by defining a new class that inherits its predicates and possibly adds new ones.

 static binding